mhvbyrne/FM/Content and Products/OSCE/examination/respiratory/respiratory_examination.md

 - Dull - fluid

 #### Auscultation and vocal resonance
-- Apex
+- Apices - listen with bell just behind clavicle
-- Two other areas
+- Two other areas - listen with diaphragm
 - Axillae
+Compare left to right side

 ### Back

+#### Inspection
-- Inspection for scars again - pneumonectomy, lobectomy
+- Scars - pneumonectomy, lobectomy
+- Deformity - kyphoscoliosis, ankylosing spondylitis

+#### Palpation, percussion, ausculation
+Ask the patient to cross their arms to move the scapulae out of the way.
 - Expansion
-- Percussion
-  - Three areas
-- Auscultation and vocal resonance
-  - Three areas
-- **Sacral oedema**
+- Sacral oedema
+- Percuss and auscultate in three areas, comparing left to right side

 ## Legs
 - Rash - erythema nodosum